sagar87/tensorsignatures/docs/tutorials.rst

 which reveals that especially C>A (blue), C>T (red) and T>A (grey) mutations are more prevalent on coding strand DNA.

+By indexing the the SNV tensor appropriately we can also recover mutational spectra from different state combinations, eg, :code:`snv[0,:,2].sum(axis=(0,1))` would return a :math:`p\times n` matrix representing the coding strand mutations in genomic state 2 in the first additional genomic dimension.

 Plotting the trinucleotide profile of the first samples reveals that samples are dominated by C>A (blue) and T>C (green).
 To understand this, we can plot the underlying signatures for the dataset by executing